Level 7 Half-Elf Bard

 Healing: Negate 2 point of Dexterity loss.

 Relentless Endurance: Once per expedition, when you are reduced to 0 hit points but are not killed outright, you instead go to half hp.
 If you don’t take a short rest after a combat where this triggers, gain a level of exhaustion and -1 on the drop table

 Relentless Survival: If Sovan would die, he instead take a permanent injury and gets up 1 minute later.
 If he would die again, he takes another permanent injury and gets up the next round.
 Injuries cannot reduce his speed or reduce any stat to 0.
 After an expedition where Sovan should have died, he immediately retires, and his xp pool transfers as though he died (xp * .5 * .95 per injury).

-*Boar State of Mind: Lose 1 point of wisdom.
-Stubborn – you have to fight for one round after making the decision to retreat.
+Stubborn: Lose 1 point of wisdom.
+You have to fight for one round after making the decision to retreat.
 This can be negated with a DC 15 Wis save or if someone else makes a DC 20 persuasion check.

 Fey-Blessed Inspiration: When granting inspiration as a bonus action, can also cast a healing word.

 Winter Wolf Blessing: Vicious Mockery also now slows enemies by 10’ (like ray of frost)

-Mushroom Gem: Yellow-Green Gem- Relentless restores to half health instead of 1hp; resist physical damage for 1 round after triggering relentless.
+Mushroom Gem: Yellow-Green Gem – Relentless restores to half health instead of 1hp.
 Boar form adds Sovan’s proficiency bonus to attacks and damage.
 Adrenaline surge – After a combat in which Relentless Endurance triggers, Sovan must take a short rest or gain 1 level of exhaustion and -1 on the drop table